Indigenous Villages of Patagonia Tour

 - Open on Tue, Thu

-On this tour of the indigenous villages of Bariloche, we will learn about the history, culture, and customs of the Patagonians and Mapuches prior to European colonization.
+On this tour of the indigenous villages of Bariloche, we'll learn about the history, culture, and customs of the Patagonians and Mapuches, and the communities in this region before European colonization.

 Description